Now You’re in Their World

 - Come face to face with full-size dinosaur skeletons.

 - Dig for dinosaur bones.

 - See one of the largest displays of juvenile dinosaur fossils in the world.

 This exhibit is located on the Lower Level and Level 1.

 The museum-led Mission Jurassic team uncovered nearly 500 new fossils from the Jurassic Mile dig site this summer weighing in at more than 15 tons!
 Now you can see some of those colossal fossils being prepped on your next visit to Dinosphere®.

 The Jurassic bones found at our Mission Jurassic dig site are significantly larger than the Cretaceous bones that had been prepped in the museum's Polly H. Hix Paleo Prep Lab.
 Bigger bones require bigger equipment and a larger workspace.
-The museum has been busy building a new Jurassic Paleo Prep Lab in order to accommodate the bigger Jurassic bones.
-Now that the new lab is complete, our scientists will have the proper room and equipment to tackle these extraordinary specimens.
+The museum built The R.B.
+Annis Jurassic Paleo Lab in order to accommodate the bigger Jurassic bones.
+Now that both labs are complete, our scientists will have the proper room and equipment to tackle these extraordinary specimens.

 Leonardo: The Mummified Dinosaur

 Leonardo is arguably the most scientifically important dinosaur ever discovered.
 When this fossilized Brachylophosaurus was carefully unearthed in the Montana Badlands in 2002, researchers had their first real look at the skin, the scales, the foot pads, and even the stomach contents of the behemoths that roamed the planet 77 million years ago.

 Bucky the Teenage T. rex